ameyer2002/Elastic-Stack-SIEM/README.md

 <img width="1701" alt="Screenshot 2024-12-30 at 8 32 44 PM" src="https://github.com/user-attachments/assets/1f5546ed-bb94-49f4-ae7c-e2432bd37b72" />

 # Summary
-In this guide, we've set up a home lab with Elastic SIEM and a Kali Linux VM.
-We configured the Elastic Beats agent to forward data from the Kali VM to the SIEM, generated security events on the Kali VM using Nmap, and analyzed the logs through the Elastic web interface.
-Additionally, we created a dashboard to visualize the security events and set up an alert to detect them.
+In this project, a home lab was set up using Elastic SIEM and a Kali Linux VM.
+First, I installed and configured the Elastic Defend agent on the Kali VM to collect and forward security-related logs to the Elastic SIEM.
+I then generated security events by running Nmap scans on the Kali VM, and used the Elastic SIEM to query and analyze these logs.
+To enhance visibility, I created a dashboard to visualize the events over time.
+Finally, I set up an alert to detect Nmap scan events, which automatically triggered notifications when such activities were detected.
+This project demonstrated the process of setting up a SIEM environment, generating and analyzing security events, and creating monitoring alerts.